 Martin Donohoe, MD, FACP

 Martin is Adjunct Associate Professor in the Department of Community Health at Portland State University and senior physician at Kaiser Permanente Sunnyside Hospital.
 He received his BS and MD from UCLA, completed internship and residency at Brigham and Women’s Hospital, Harvard Medical School, and was a Robert Wood Johnson Clinical Scholar at Stanford University.
 His career has included clinical practice in academic medical centers, community hospitals, and clinics for homeless and un/underinsured patients.
-Martin has taught courses in public health, medical humanities, social justice ethics, women’s health, and the history of medicine at UCLA, UCSF, Stanford, OHSU, Clark College, and Portland State.
+Martin has taught courses in public health, medical humanities, social justice ethics, women’s health, and the history of medicine at UCLA, UCSF, Stanford, OHSU, Clark College, and Portland State, and he explores the intersection of public health and social justice on his website.

 Ben is the Chief Diversity and Equity Officer for Multnomah County Health Department and former Board Chair of OPAL Environmental Justice Oregon.
 His work focuses on the relationships between health and social, economic, and environmental conditions though both public policy and community based empowerment work.
 Ben also works with the Diversity and Quality Team and is currently Chair of the Oregon Governor's Environmental Justice Task Force.